 Jibbon Loop (and Jibbon Trail extension)

-The Jibbon Loop Track is an easy 5km walk the mainly follows the coast to Port Hacking Point.
+The Jibbon Loop Track is an easy 5km walk that mainly follows the coast to Port Hacking Point.
 Along the way, enjoy views back to Cronulla from the beach as you head to the point.

-Detour to the Aboriginal carvings just before you come to Little Jibbon Beach (which is a nude beach).
+Detour to the Aboriginal carvings just before you come to Little Jibbon Beach, which is a nude beach.

 This is a brilliant spot for some whale watching in the winter, with plenty of activity on the whale highway between June and October.